-Since our problem may be formulated both in a topological and a purely combinatorial manner, it may be of interest to both topologists and combinatorialists, and indeed the text is aimed for both audiences.
-This work may be viewed as part of the recent expanding interest in probabilistic questions in topology, as appears in [2],[7],[11],[14],[15].
+Since our problem may be formulated both in a topological and a purely combinatorial manner, it may be of interest to both topologists and combinatorialists, and indeed the text is aimed at both audiences.
+This work may be viewed as part of the recent expanding interest in probabilistic questions in topology, as appears in [2, 7, 11, 14, 15].

-2. Definitions and statement of result
+2 Definitions and Statement of Result